China slams Yellen’s call for US-European ‘unified front’

 European governments also are frustrated that their companies are barred from acquiring most assets in China while Chinese companies, sometimes financed by state banks, have spent billions of dollars to acquire foreign technology and brands.

+Beijing also rejects accusations of abuses against predominantly Muslim ethnic minorities in the Xinjiang region in China’s northwest.
+The Biden administration renewed genocide allegations Monday against China in an annual State Department report to Congress.

+“The U.S. is obsessed with playing up and churning out Xinjiang-related lies,” Zhao said.
+He added that “the U.S. is in no position to judge the human rights situation in other countries” and should “make more effort in solving its own human rights problems.”

-Beijing also rejects accusations of abuses against predominantly Muslim ethnic minorities in China’s northwest.
-Washington and the European Union have imposed travel and financial sanctions on Chinese officials blamed for abuses.
+Washington and the European Union have imposed travel and financial sanctions on Chinese officials blamed for human rights abuses.

 “We do not bully and impose sanctions at every turn, nor do we exercise long-arm jurisdiction against other countries’ enterprises,” Zhao said, referring to U.S. sanctions.